- Main Reconciliation Flow

 - Click Export

-This downloadable report includes individual transaction details, fees, refunds, and processing information that can be imported into accounting software.
-The report doesn’t contain the payouts.
+This downloadable report includes individual transaction details, fees, refunds, and processing information that you can import into accounting software.
+However, the report doesn’t contain the payouts.

-You will also need a report of the Square clearing account.
-In Synder summary sync mode, the transactions are recorded in your accounting platform as summarized Journal Entries.
-Because of this, Square clearing account report in QuickBooks Online will not include the granular data for each balance transaction.
-Use Synder Register tab to prepare the clearing account report instead.
+You also need a report of the Square clearing account.
+In Synder Summary Sync mode, Synder records transactions in your accounting platform as summarized journal entries.
+As a result, the Square clearing account report in QuickBooks Online will not include the granular data for each balance transaction.
+Therefore, use the Synder Register tab to prepare the clearing account report instead.

 - Access the Register page from the left-side menu in Synder